What is Rennet?

 Raving about rennet in Wisconsin

-So, next time you want to sample some of the most amazing rennet cheese this planet has to offer, just make sure that chunk of cheese in your hand has a Proudly Wisconsin Cheese badge on the label.
+So, next time you want to sample some of the most amazing cheese this planet has to offer, just make sure that chunk of cheese in your hand has a Proudly Wisconsin Cheese badge on the label.
 Trust us – your tastebuds will thank you.

 Craving award-winning aged cheddar, pining for parmesan, or searching for a new cheese to try?
 The world’s best cheese is just a click away!
 Explore our directory of Wisconsin cheesemakers and retailers who offer online cheese shopping and get cheese shipped right to your door.
 What are you waiting for?